Maayon (film)

-Maayon is a 2022 Tamil-language mythological thriller film produced by Arun mozhi Manickam.
+Maayon is a 2022 Indian Tamil-language action adventure film produced by Arun Mozhi Manickam.
 The film stars Sibi Sathyaraj and Tanya Ravichandran in the lead roles.
-Ilaiyaraaja has been roped into compose music for the film.
-The film released theatrically on 24 June 2022.
+Ilaiyaraaja composed music for the film.
+The film was released theatrically on 24 June 2022.

-A gang of idol smugglers plan to steal a hidden treasure in an ancient Hindu temple, that has mysterious secrets.
+A gang of idol smugglers plans to steal a hidden treasure in an ancient Hindu temple, that has mysterious secrets.
 The film received positive reviews from audiences and was a success at the box office.

 Plot

-An archaeological team is assigned to research an ancient temple which is headed by a shrewd and tactful archaeologist, the team embarks on a quest of exploration, unraveling the mystery.
+An archaeological team is assigned to research an ancient temple which is headed by a shrewd and tactful archaeologist.
+The team embarks on a quest of exploration, unravelling the mystery.